-On Wednesday, November 21st at 7:30 p.m. we will continue our Jazz adventure at Trinity Lutheran Church with a special Thanksgiving celebration.
+On Thursday, February 28th at 7pm we will continue our Jazz adventure at Trinity Lutheran Church.
 This will be in the form of a Traditional Evening Prayer service which makes use of chant, scripture, prayers, silence, and hymns to bring the presence of Christ into our midst as day gives way to evening.
 The only difference is that this setting of the vesper service uses the warm sound of American Jazz music.
 A highlight of the service is a brief teaching moment which expands on the theme of the day, blending the sacred and the secular.
-Come at 7pm to enjoy dessert and refreshments before the service.
+Enjoy dessert and refreshments following the service.
 Invite some friends to join you for this blended service to wind down your day.
 Free and open to the public.
 Click for Directions